go-acme/lego/docs/content/dns/zz_gen_edgedns.md

 Since: v3.9.0

-Akamai edgedns supercedes FastDNS; implementing a DNS provider for solving the DNS-01 challenge using Akamai EdgeDNS
+Akamai edgedns supersedes FastDNS; implementing a DNS provider for solving the DNS-01 challenge using Akamai EdgeDNS